alban-read/modula-2/README.md

 Works with the MSVC compiler; either VS2015, or VS2017 when set to use the windows x86 10.0.17763.0 SDK.

+# Installation

-# Intstallation Clone repo and Unpack the XDS ZIP.
+Clone repo and Unpack the XDS ZIP.

 Unzip the XDS ZIP to the XDS folder.

+# Other Requirements

+You need NASM (in S:\NASM) or change config files.

+You need MSVC 2015 or 2017.

 # How to Compile these - see wiki

 https://github.com/alban-read/modula-2/wiki